Skip to main content Link Search Menu Expand Document (external link)

 Loading Sounds

-In Game.h/cpp add the following function:
+In Game.h/cpp add the following public function:

-Mix_Chunk* GetSound(const std::string& filename);
+Mix_Chunk* GetSound(const std::string& fileName);

 This will use the same map technique we used for textures.
 GetSound either finds the sound in the map, or if not in the map it’ll load the sound file and add it to the map.
-To load a sound file into a Mix_Chunk*, use Mix_LoadWAV: https://wiki.libsdl.org/SDL_mixer/Mix_LoadWAV.
+To load a sound file into a Mix_Chunk*, use Mix_LoadWAV: https://wiki.libsdl.org/SDL2_mixer/Mix_LoadWAV.

 Unloading Sounds